There are affiliate links in here. I get a small commission if you purchase through them.

 - If you get hopelessly lost, spring for a taxi to get back if you’re really worried.
 It may be pricey, but it’s worth it to not lose your mind or end up freezing.

 - Don’t worry if you’re wandering around at night, I wasn’t even worried doing this, and I don’t like the dark, but I wasn’t alone, either.
+Of course, still be careful and cautious, especially if you’re alone.

 - If you are worried, get a taxi.
 Listen to your gut if something feels off and still take the same precautions you would other places.
 It would be silly to totally let your guard down.